 An example of this in my historical data set is a group of Italian players who played each other in tournaments in Italy in the 1870's and 1880's.
 For few of the players in this set of tournaments do we have results in other events linking them to the rest of the chess world and these connections are fairly weak.
 This group of players was largely isolated.
 In experiments with the Glicko system for my data set, a player like d'Aumiller, who played in 4 of the Italian tournaments and for whom we have results of 63 games, is assigned rating deviations that are not at all large, but the Edo system recognizes the tenuousness of the ratings of the entire group within which he played and assigns him quite high rating deviations.

 Parameter optimization for the Edo systemThere is one main parameter in my implementation of the Edo system, and its value needs to be chosen appropriately, namely the number of hypothetical self-games between a player and himself in adjacent years.
 The testing I did to determine an optimum for this parameter is detailed in the following paragraph.
 In principle, another parameter is the bias in the self-matches, in other words the score attributed to the player of the earlier and later year.
 However, as mentioned above, I found no evidence for a need to use anything other than the obvious 50% score here.
 The offset to set the scale of the entire rating system is also a parameter, though it has no effect on the differences between raw, unadjusted, ratings of any two players.
 However, it does act, in combination with the mean and standard deviation of the underlying distribution of ratings in general, to determine the size of the adjustment made to the rating of each individual player.
 I took an offset which set Zukertort's raw rating in 1882 to be 2665.
-This was a somewhat arbitrary choice, but was made so that after the adjustment, the Edo ratings overall would be reasonably consistent with other historical rating attempts, such as Elo's, which put, for example, von der Lasa's and Anderssen's peaks at about 2600 or so, and Lasker well over 2700.
+This was a somewhat arbitrary choice, but was made so that after the adjustment, the Edo ratings overall would be reasonably consistent with other historical rating attempts, such as Elo's, which put, for example, von der Lasa's and Anderssen's peaks at about 2600 or so [now considerably above 2600, and thus somewhat higher than Elo's estimates for these two players (Feb.
+2014)], and Lasker well over 2700.
 I have taken the mean and standard deviation of the underlying rating distribution to be 1500 and 300 respectively, consistent with Glickman's information, for example, on the very large pool of the US Chess Federation's rated players.